 - Preheat the oven to 325°F. Lightly coat a 9x5” loaf pan with nonstick cooking spray.

 - Spread the batter into the prepared pan, and gently press the remaining raisins on top.
 Cover the top with foil, and try to push up the foil in the center to ensure it doesn’t touch the batter while baking.
 Bake covered at 325°F for 45 minutes.
 Acting very quickly, remove the pan from the oven, and remove the foil.
-Immediately put the pan back in the oven, and continue baking the banana bread for an additional 20-24 minutes (for a total of 65-69 minutes) or until a toothpick inserted into the center comes out clean.
+Immediately put the pan back in the oven, and continue baking the banana bread for an additional 20-24 minutes (for a total of 65-69 minutes) or until a toothpick inserted into the center comes out clean or with a few crumbs attached.
 Cool in the pan for 10 minutes before carefully transferring to a wire rack to cool completely.

 View Nutrition Information + Weight Watchers Points